What is my available balance?

 What’s not included in my available balance?

-- Debit card transactions that were authorized by the bank, but not submitted by the merchant for payment within three business days of authorization, or that were never submitted for authorization.
-For example, an online merchant may temporarily authorize a transaction of $1 to verify your account, then later debit your account the full purchase price once your order ships.
+- Debit card transactions authorized by us but not submitted by the merchant for payment within three business days of authorization, or that were never submitted for authorization.

 To avoid overspending, it’s a good idea to keep a personal record of your transactions, and compare your record to what you see online in your Wells Fargo Available Balance.